aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 - WAN HA is in PREVIEW

   - While HA is in preview, it is required to either enable or disable HA if exactly two WAN routers are in one node group.
-  - For HA, the considered interfaces are only the `uplink_interfaces` in VRF default.
+  - For HA, the considered interfaces are only the `uplink_interfaces` in VRF default or the interfaces defined under `wan_ha.ha_interfaces` node settings.
+This key can be used either to select only some `uplink_interfaces` available for establishing the HA tunnel OR to select one interface that is not an `uplink_interfaces`, for instance for direct HA connectivity.
-  - It is not yet supported to disable HA on a specific LAN interface on the device, nor is it supported to add HA configuration on a non-uplink interface.
   - HA for AutoVPN is not supported
 - Internet-exit for Zscaler is in PREVIEW
-- `flow_tracking_settings` is in PREVIEW as the model will change in the next release.
 - `eos_validate_state` is being enriched to support new tests for WAN designs.
     These new tests are added only in the [ANTA preview](../../../eos_validate_state/ANTA-Preview.md) mode.